MicroClientPVP/MicroClient-Launcher-Android/README.md

 We are currently focusing on:

-* Exploring new rendering technologies.

-Future plans include:

-* Improving stability and performance.
-* Enhancing the mod installation experience.
+* Staying up to date with Amethyst-Android for more bug fixes and features.
+* Optimizing performance and stability for Micro Client's Mobile version.

 We welcome community feedback and suggestions for our roadmap.
-Please feel free to open a feature request in our [issue tracker](https://github.com/AngelAuraMC/Amethyst-Android/issues).
+Please feel free to open a feature request in our [issue tracker](https://github.com/MicroClientPVP/MicroClient-Launcher-Android/issues).